itsjatinjoshi/GasBuddy_Mobile_Take_Home_Exercise/README.md

 -also, implement onClickListener with the RecyclerAdapet, so second activity will open and show the details about the images.

--In ImageDetail activity, use the
+# In ImageDetail activity, use the

 -ConstraintsLayout, CardView, ImageView, SimpleArcLoader, TextView.

 -SimpleArcLoaded - to show the progress of loading the list of images,